seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 These instructions are for installing Android on a Windows 10 PC.
 To prepare a Mac for Xamarin development (8/iOS10/AndroidN), reference James Montemagno's documentation: [Preparing Machines for Xamarin Cycle](http://motzcod.es/post/150380059392/preparing-machines-for-xamarin-cycle).

-* It was not possible to run any emulators using the Windows 10 Home Edition because it does not support Hyper-V. The solution we found to this problem was to upgrade to Windows Professional.
+* It was not possible to run any emulators using the Windows 10 Home Edition because it does not support Hyper-V. The solution we found for this problem was to upgrade to Windows Professional.
 * When developing with a Surface Book or any other machine that uses a Skylake Intel processor, you must manually turn on your machine's processor compatibility for Hyper-V.
    * [Solving issue with VS Android Emulator, Xamarin apps and Intel Skylake processor (i.e. when using a Microsoft Surface Book i7, Surface Pro 4, etc.)](https://blogs.msdn.microsoft.com/cesardelatorre/2016/02/06/solving-issue-with-vs-android-emulator-xamarin-apps-and-intel-skylake-processor-i-e-when-using-a-microsoft-surface-book-i7-surface-pro-4-etc/)
 * Sometimes, Visual Studio 2015 hangs when checking whether an emulator is already running.
 The Output dialog suggests it detects that the emulator is already running, but it hangs at that step and does not deploy the app.
 When the emulator would freeze, we had to shut down the program manually and re-launch it.
 (This has been reported to the Visual Studio Product Team as "Bug 69902: Visual Studio 2015 Emulator for Android Freezing.")